reivaxy/iotinator/README.md

 The UI framework is taking care of displaying one block for each module connected with their connection information and providing the module's generic and custom data, and each module needs to provide the UI elements to display/handle its custom data within these blocks, and send actions to the REST api.

 The UI part is not offering enough in terms of framework, and may change drastically.
-I'd like to investigate a vuejs version.
+I'd like to investigate a vueJs or mobxJs version.
 Several UIs could easily be made available at the same time anyway.

 Most UI files (all but one) need to be hosted on a public web server, because of low capacity on ESP8266 both in terms of storage and performances.
 I don't want to bloat it with an SD card, it has better things to do.